EloisaElias/EloDataScience_DayOne/README.md

     Be resourceful, creative and organize.
 With courage and conviction follow your dreams.
-    Education and common sende will give you direction in life.
+    Education and common sense will give you direction in life.
     And above all cultivate and keep with you these important core values:
     Integrity, Energy and Intelligence.
     By Elo